stkent/stkent.github.io/_posts/2015-06-07-an-intro-to-pathinterpolatorcompat.md

 	<img src="/assets/images/an-intro-to-path-interpolator-compat-line-path.png" width="40%" />
 </div>

-Here's a more complex `Path` that consists of multiple components:
+Here’s a more complex `Path` that consists of multiple components:

 {% highlight java %}
 final Path path = new Path();